scottyschup/ruby-curriculum/language-basics/blocks.md

 context where the block was defined.
 Huh?
 What does that mean?

-The reason is not vital for you to know right now (so long as you know not to use return in blocks!); you can skip the following if you like.
-If you are curious, you may read on.
+The reason is not vital for you to know right now (so long as you know not to use return in blocks!).
+You can skip the following if you like; if you are curious, you read on.

 ```ruby
 def wrap_block